s-okami/Active-Admin-CakePHP/README.markdown

-# Active Admin for CakePHP 2.0
+# Active Admin for CakePHP 2.0 (With 2.1 plugin layout functionality) - 2.1 compliant

 Based on Active Admin for RoR (http://activeadmin.info/).
 This plugin for CakePHP gives you the same administration interface for the PHP framework.
 It also uses Nik Chankov's Filter component (http://nik.chankov.net).